jg-digital-media/jgdm-100DaysOfCode/work/log/round-8.md

 ___

+# R8D31: Friday 12 November 2021

+  +  Development phase over.
+Now we're into the final stretch of one of the most involving projects I've worked on.
+Can't wait to share it.

+  + **Technologies Used** - HTML5, CSS, WordPress

 # R8D30: Thursday 11 November 2021

   +  I keep saying it.
 But the last big job (Form production has been done).
 One final list of bugs and enhancements to work through tomorrow.
 But this is a creative industry.
 Work is never finished :)